 MOVEit Xfer can be deployed/installed as a USB-Friendly "Portable" application.
 Simply copy the contents of a MOVEit Xfer archive file (e.g., "MOVEitXfer.zip") into a folder on your USB drive or other portable device.

-You may wish to add the portable directory in which you installed MOVEit Xfer to your PATH if you want to be able to invoke MOVEit Xfer from any folder without specifying a full path to the executable.
-If you often find yourself running command-line applications in a portable environment, you will also probably want to create a portable "Launch Command Line" shortcut and/or batch file on your portable device so your favorite utilities are always available in command-line sessions.
+You might want to add the portable directory in which you installed MOVEit Xfer to your PATH if you want to be able to invoke MOVEit Xfer from any folder without specifying a full path to the executable.
+If you often run command-line applications in a portable environment, you will also probably want to create a portable "Launch Command Line" shortcut and/or batch file on your portable device so your favorite utilities are always available in command-line sessions.

 If you elect to roll your own distribution of MOVEit Xfer, you MUST include: